fedhere/FASTlab/CodeOfConduct.md

 - All members of the group are empowered to request that an undesirable behavior is dismissed.

 - All members are expected to immediately stop any behavior inconsistent with the Code of Conduct regardless of original intent.

+This Code of Conduct supplements, and does not overwrite, the Codes of Conduct that you are bind to in your role at UDel.
+For example [here is the UDel students' CoC](http://www1.udel.edu/stuguide/18-19/code.html)

 ## Group Interactions and meeting conduct:
 I expect to see a supportive, collaborative attitude from all of my collaborators to assure we maintain and foster a learning environment that leads to rigor, excellence, and happiness.
 This includes: